May. 20, 2024

 davethorik said:

-To expand on this, I have a small collection of older pre-Cooper Lufkin tape measures, made in Saginaw, Michigan and most with original packaging.
-I tend to find very clean NOS examples for not much money.
+Continuing this discussion, I have a small collection of older pre-Cooper Lufkin tape measures from Saginaw, Michigan, most still in their original packaging.
+I often find very clean NOS examples at reasonable prices.

 Would I collect them?
 Absolutely.
-Workmanship on these is top notch, they have a nice heft to them, and I particularly like their dull grey chrome clad blades on some models.
-I have a NOS 50' Ni-Clad which has a bright polished nickel finish and is basically unusable in the sun unless you're wearing a welding hood.
-Probably why there are no tapes with shiny finishes today.
-They even offered a couple models of stainless tapes, which I postulate were ahead of their time.
-Of course, a lot of these old tapes a hook was optional or an add on accessory, and most don't have one, another strike as I don't have time to hammer a nail into whatever I'm measuring.
+The craftsmanship is excellent, with a satisfying heft.
+I'm particularly fond of the dull grey chrome clad blades on certain models.
+However, I have a NOS 50' Ni-Clad tape with a highly polished nickel finish that is nearly unusable in the sun without a welding hood.
+This is likely why shiny finishes are rare today.
+They even offered a few stainless steel models, which might have been ahead of their time.
+Many old tapes lack a hook as it was an optional accessory, and I don't have time to hammer a nail into every surface I'm measuring.

-Of course I do have a trusty newer (but still vintage) Lufkin winder that I use for anything my Stanley's can't handle, so past 30 ft to 50'.
-I bought it used but specifically because it is graduated in 16ths, has a chrome clad blade, and most important a hook.
-2.5 years of construction use and it might have some scuffs.
+I do have a trusty newer (yet still vintage) Lufkin winder for tasks beyond my Stanley's reach, specifically between 30'-50'.
+I bought it used because it's graduated in 16ths, has a chrome clad blade, and most importantly, a hook.
+After 2.5 years of construction use, it has some scuffs.

 Would I use them daily?
-No, to preserve NOS and also, the old hand wind tape measures are annoying in use esp if you have a lot of tape ran out. my users are mostly modern USA Stanleys...a mix of older Leverlock and current powerlock...no triple chromed, mirror finish brass housings, no stitched leather.
-Plastic, some have rubber bumpers, and dinky pocket clips, but still with their own kind of toughness.
-The modern sealed mechanisms are more foreign body ingress resistant than the old ones, too although someone must still want this wind up style as Milwaukee makes one, and it is a totally open design which seems like a bad idea.
+No, as I want to preserve the NOS items.
+Furthermore, old hand wind tape measures can be annoying to use, especially if much tape is pulled out.
+My daily users are modern USA Stanleys, a mix of older Leverlock and current Powerlock models.
+These lack the triple chromed, mirror finish brass housings, and stitched leather, instead featuring plastic with some rubber bumpers and dinky pocket clips.
+Yet, they possess their own toughness.
+Modern sealed mechanisms are also more resistant to foreign body ingress compared to the old ones, although there is a market for wind-up styles as evidenced by Milwaukee's open design, which seems counterintuitive.

 If you are looking for more details, kindly visit Non Sparking Hammer Price.